 Tidbits of History

-By the turn of the 18th and 19th centuries Africans in the newly-formed United States were in rebellion against slavery.
-Since 1619 under British rule there had been a rising stream of indentured servants and enslaved persons fueling the agricultural and industrial growth of the country.Incorporated as a state within the union in 1837, the areas now known as Detroit and Michigan also engaged in the peculiar institution dating back to the closing decades of the 18th century.
+By the turn of the 18th and 19th centuries, Africans in the newly-formed United States were in rebellion against slavery.
+Since 1619 under British rule there had been a rising stream of indentured servants and enslaved persons fueling the agricultural and industrial growth of the country.Incorporated as a state within the union in 1837, the areas are now known as Detroit and Michigan also engaged in the peculiar institution dating back to the closing decades of the 18th century.
 Many of the streets that we travel on daily were named after white men who owned enslaved Africans.